BE PRESENT TO REALISE FULL POTENTIAL

 Holidays During Term Time

 There is no entitlement for you to take your child on holiday during term time.
 You can be fined for taking your child on holiday during term time without consent from the school.
+Please complete the form at the bottom of this page to request leave of absence from school.
+Copies are also available in reception.

 Code I: Illness (not medical or dental appointments)